(See also Overview of Allergic Reactions.)

 Usually, perennial allergies cause nasal symptoms (allergic rhinitis) but not eye symptoms (allergic conjunctivitis).
-However, allergic conjunctivitis can result when certain substances are purposely or inadvertently placed in the eyes.
-These substances include drugs used to treat eye disorders, cosmetics such as eyeliner and face powder, and hair dye.
-The cleaning solutions for contact lenses can cause an allergic reaction.
+However, allergic conjunctivitis can result when allergens are inadvertently rubbed into the eyes.
+The cleaning solutions for contact lenses can also sometimes cause an allergic reaction.

 Perennial rhinitis is often caused by something other than an allergy, such as aspirin or another nonsteroidal anti-inflammatory drug (NSAID) or another form of rhinitis.